kartoza/docker-postgis/README.md

 After this, you can make changes to your replicant, but master and replicant will not be in sync anymore.
 This is useful if the replicant needs to take over a failover master.
-However, it is recommended to take additional action, such as creating a backup from the slave so a dedicated master can be created again.
+However it is recommended to take additional action, such as creating a backup from the slave so a dedicated master can be created again.

 #### Preventing replicant database destroy on restart